-The University of New England, the Queensland University of Technology and the Bushfire and Natural Hazards CRC advise that the information contained in this publication comprises general statements based on scientific research.
+The University of New England and the Bushfire and Natural Hazards CRC advise that the information contained in this publication comprises general statements based on scientific research.
 The reader is advised and needs to be aware that such information may be incomplete or unable to be used in any specific situation.
 No reliance or actions must therefore be made on that information without seeking prior expert professional, scientific and technical advice.
-To the extent permitted by law, the University of New England, the Queensland University of Technology and the Bushfire and Natural Hazards CRC (including its employees and consultants) exclude all liability to any person for any consequences, including but not limited to all losses, damages, costs, expenses and any other compensation, arising directly or indirectly from using this publication (in part or in whole) and any information or material contained in it
+To the extent permitted by law, The University of New England and the Bushfire and Natural Hazards CRC (including its employees and consultants) exclude all liability to any person for any consequences, including but not limited to all losses, damages, costs, expenses and any other compensation, arising directly or indirectly from using this publication (in part or in whole) and any information or material contained in it.